 Here, then, is a highly condensed summary of how I have come to understand the situation of Israel and Palestine and the need for our response:

 2) US Christians and Jews.
 Despite some legitimate (and many illegitimate) fears about militant Islam, religious folk in this country must awaken to similar threats from Israeli militarism and must work for peace in Palestine.
-Of course many humanists are already providing leadership in this effort.
-Yet it is this country’s broad religious mainstream that especially needs to be challenged if there is to be any movement towards a different politics in this country.
+Of course many humanists and religious folk are already providing leadership in this effort.
+Yet it is this country’s broad religious mainstream that especially needs to be challenged if there is to be movement towards a different politics in this country.

 I end by appending a short list of resources for those interested in deepening their understanding of Israel and Palestine and US politics.